 Transition to Water Infrastructure NSW

-As of 1 July 2021, responsibility for the proposed Macquarie River re-regulating storage project transitioned from WaterNSW to the Department of Planning, Industry and Environment’s Water Infrastructure NSW, which is a Division of the Water Group.
+As of September 2021, responsibility for the proposed Macquarie River Re-regulating Storage Project transitioned from WaterNSW to the Department of Planning and Environment’s Water Infrastructure NSW– a new entity established to lead the development and delivery of key government water infrastructure projects and programs across the state.

-For project continuity, key project staff have also moved across and previous WaterNSW project specific contact points (i.e. email and phone numbers) are being forwarded.
+For project continuity, some key project staff have also moved across and previous WaterNSW contact points (i.e. email and phone numbers) are being forwarded.
+Water Infrastructure NSW will continue to working closely with communities and stakeholders to identify opportunities that deliver sustainability outcomes to the Lower Macquarie Valley through this project.

 About the project

-Before the structure can be constructed, Water Infrastructure NSW needs to secure all the necessary planning approvals and deliver an Environmental Impact Statement (EIS) for community comment.
-Further assessments will be undertaken to inform the EIS involving technical, hydrological, environmental, biodiversity, cultural and economic feasibility studies, and further community and stakeholder consultation.
-The EIS will be prepared in accordance with the Secretary's Environmental Assessment Requirements (SEARs), which have been prepared in consultation with relevant public authorities.
+As part of the Final Business Case, Water Infrastructure NSW will develop the necessary planning approvals and deliver an Environmental Impact Statement (EIS) that will be publicly exhibited for community comment.
+Further assessments will be undertaken to inform the EIS involving technical, hydrological, environmental, biodiversity, cultural and socio-economic studies, and further community and stakeholder consultation.
+The EIS will be prepared in accordance with the Secretary's Environmental Assessment Requirements (SEARs).
 Public exhibition of the EIS will be made available in accordance with statutory guidelines.